cokenotfound/Bit-Torrent-Client/README.md

 ## Novelty
-### What makes it different from your standard UTorrent Client?
+### What makes it different from a standard UTorrent Client?

 ## Future Work
 ### Swarm Optimisation